tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 > I used `EASE_OUT` instead of `EASE_IN`, which makes the effect look much better

 ### Afterword about Tweens
 As you can see, Tweening can make a huge difference in the feel and look of your game.
 More importantly, choosing the wrong `transition` or `easing` can have the exact opposite visual effect that you were going for.
-You can spend a lot of time tweaking and perfecting tweens but I personally think that they are worth it.
+You can spend a lot of time tweaking and perfecting tweens, but I personally think that they are worth it.

 ### One more thing